OptaTours/optatours.com/_posts/blog/2017-11-04-optimize-tour-resources-part-1.md

 {% include toc %}

 # Intro
-Sometimes it's just too difficult to optimize how many tour runnings you should allocate to the schedule for your client bookings.
+Sometimes it's just too difficult to optimize the number of tour-runnings you should allocate for the schedule of your client Bookings.
 Here's a cool technique you can try out to help automate the management of this textbook resource-allocation problem.

 ## Scenario
-Imagine the company has hourly runnings of 5 different tours with only 10 guides to serve hundreds of clients who booked different tour times throughout the day.
+Imagine the company has hourly runnings of 5 different tours with only ten guides to serve hundreds of clients.
+And also imagine many of these clients have booked different tour times throughout the day.
 That's a lot of work!
 Let's try to compute the least expensive way to run these tours.

 ## The Logic!
 Mixed Integer / Linear Programming
-Mixed Integer / Linear Programming involves using an algebraic modeling language to define an objective you'd like to optimize for.
-An example of this would be to calculate the variables required to maximize profit, or in our case, calculate the number of tour runnings to minimize cost.
+Mixed Integer / Linear Programming involves using an algebraic modeling language to define an objective you'd like to optimize.
+An example of this would be calculate the variables required to maximize profit, or in our case, calculate the number of tour runnings to minimize cost.

-This is followed by defining a number of integer or linear constraints.
-Examples of constraints could be as simple as setting the maximum number of clients that are allowed on a tour or as complicated as committing to an HR strategy that attempts to appeal to Tour Guides by promising a minimum number of tours if they contract with the company.
+All of this will then be followed by defining any number of integer or linear Constraints.
+Examples of constraints could be as simple as setting the maximum number of clients that are allowed on a tour or as complicated as committing to an HR strategy that attempts to appeal to Tour Guides by promising a minimum amount of tours if they contract with the company.

-All this is completed by sending the newly designed data model to a solver to compute.
+All this is will then be completed by sending the newly designed Data Model to a solver to compute.
 A good solver can easily compute a model with hundreds of thousands of constraints (this is useful for optimizing resources for individualized custom tours).